twilson63/permaweb-cookbook/docs/src/guides/smartweave/warp/README.md

 This guide is a short introduction to the Warp SDK and some of its API methods, if you want to learn more about SmartWeave Contracts in general visit [Core Concepts: SmartWeave](/concepts/smartweave.html).

 ::: tip
 You can find the Warp SDK on [github](https://github.com/warp-contracts).
+For a deeper dive on Warp SmartWeave visit [Warp Website](https://warp.cc)
 :::

 To use the SDK on the server, you will need access to a wallet.json file, to use the SDK in the browser you will need to connect to an arweave supported wallet.